• HOME

 Communications Director

 Carly holds a Bachelor of Arts Degree in Mass Communications with an emphasis in Advertising from Kansas State University where she is currently working towards her Master's Degree in Mass Communications.
 She comes to the Health Network with 15 years of communication experience in both the public and private sectors as a graphic designer, media buyer, social media marketer and project manager.
 She has been a PTA Executive Board Member at her children's schools since 2017, because she believes strongly in supporting students, educators and school administration.
 Originally from Puyallup, Carly has been given the opportunity to travel and live in many different places as a military spouse.
-Her and her husband will be celebrating 15 years of marriage this year and have three beautiful (and sometimes wild) kids.
+Her and her husband just celebrated 15 years of marriage and have three beautiful (and sometimes wild) kids.
 Carly believes that family is everything and that there is no greater marker of parenting success than raising kind children.
 She feels that giving back to her community in as many ways as possible is important because it really does take a village.
 In her spare time, she loves the outdoors, camping with her lifelong friends, raising a garden with her chickens and golden retriever named Goldie.
 She also loves to bake, read and

 go on adventures with her family.